 If you’re concerned the app won’t be run within 30 days, implement a background task with a maintenance trigger to run every few days or once a week.
 For details, refer again to Being productive in the background—background tasks; the background task in this case will just execute the same code as the app to request a channel and send it to your service.

-Sending Channel URIs to the Service
+Sending channel URIs to the service

 Typically, push notification channels work with user-specific updates like email status, instant messages, and other personalized information.
-It’s generally unlikely that your service will need to broadcast the same notification to every user and/or every tile.
+It’s unlikely that your service will need to broadcast the same notification to every user and/or every tile.
 For this reason, the service needs to associate each channel URI with more specific information.
 For an email app, the user’s id is paramount, as that would specify the account to check.
 A weather app, on the other hand, would likely associate each channel URI with a specific latitude and longitude, such that each tile (primary and secondary) would reflect a distinct location.

 The app, then, must include these details when it sends a channel URI to its service, and the service must store them for later use.